ajeetchaulagain/nextjs-blog-starter-styled-components/README.md

 This is a Blog template built using [Next.js ](https://nextjs.org/) 14 (with [app router](https://nextjs.org/docs/app)), [styled-components](https://styled-components.com/) and typescript.

+## Demo

+See the template demo at https://nextjs-blog-styled-components.vercel.app/

 ## Features

 - styled-components configuration with server-side rendering